johannchopin/stackoverflow-readme-profile/README.md

 ```

 ### Run the application
-To run the app together with postgresql you will need to copy the `docker-compose.yml` file on you server and then run:
+To run the app together with postgresql you will need to copy the `docker-compose.yml` file on you server.
+Near to it add a new `.env` file and adapt the  variables.
+You will find an example of it in `./.env.example`.
+You can then run:

 ```bash
 docker-compose pull # be sure to get the latest johannchopin/stackoverflow-readme-profile image version